 When we select a project for sponsorship, the majority of the project's funds are allocated to the engagement of qualified engineers, musicians, and facilities.
 Depending on the project, funds may also be made available for support costs such as rehearsal space, equipment rental, or copywork.

 The Maginus Project seeks to preserve the very best of American musical artistry by helping significant artists record their work to the highest technical and artistic standards.
-We function essentially like a music recording production company, with the key difference that the recordings we produce belong to the artists, not to us.
+We function essentially like a music recording production company, with the key difference that the recordings we produce belong primarily to the artists.
 We provide funding and production supervision for the recordings we sponsor.
 We work closely with our sponsored artists to plan and execute each project.
 In this way we ensure the work is presented it in its best possible light.
 Our focus, always, is on helping the artist realize their vision.

 Our degree of involvement varies by project.
 Some artists are very capable in the arts and sciences of recording and need only high-level supervision.
 Others may need more hands-on technical assistance.
 At a minimum, we approve the production plan and budget and fund the recording.
 Creative decisions, such as the selection of compositions, musicians, arrangements, etc., are always left to the artist.

 The Maginus Project sponsors the recording, not the artist.
-In most cases, the sponsored artist does not receive funds directly from us.
+What this means is that our sponsorships cover the direct costs of the recording.
+The recipient of the sponsorship (what we refer to as the "Sponsored Artist") receives majority ownership of the resulting recording and any benefits that may accrue therefrom.
+In most cases, the Sponsored Artist does not receive funds directly from us.
 Instead we pay the recording costs directly.

 We work our Sponsored Artists to effectively plan and execute the recording.
 We help them select the right personnel, find the right facilities, and oversee mixing and mastering.
 This greater involvement ensures that the recordings we sponsor are only of the very highest quality.
 The process usually works like this: